 Every job is different, but we understand that having any work done in your home for any length of time can be stressful, so we aim to complete the job as quickly as is practical.
 We never rush because we don’t want to compromise our quality or cut corners, but we will stay on the job every day until all works are complete.
 Generally, we can give you an estimate of how long your installation will take which is factored into your quote.

 Is the work guaranteed?

 Yes.
 All of the equipment we supply is guaranteed in accordance with the manufacturer’s own guarantee, which is typically a minimum of 12 months (although extended guarantees are sometimes available).
 We also guarantee our workmanship for 12 months, although we take a view that any problems arising outside of this period will also be looked into, and should it be found there is a workmanship issue, the problem will be resolved.

 When will I have to pay for the work?

 There are no hidden costs with us.
 On all kitchen orders we kindly ask for 30% of the project value as a deposit.
-We then kindly ask for either an interim payment of 60% half way through the project or weekly interim payments of 20% depending on the amount (if any) of building work involved.
-Your final invoice of 10% won’t be raised until the works complete and you are 100% satisfied with the work.
+We then kindly ask for an interim payment of 60% halfway through the project and your final invoice of 10% won’t be raised until practical completion of your job.

 What are my options for paying for the work?